Suella Braverman arrives at Manston migrant centre by Chinook helicopter

 A Chinook helicopter reportedly costs £3,500 per hour to fly

-Home secretary Suella Braverman has arrived at Manston immigration centre in a Chinook helicopter amid mounting pressure on her to get a grip on overcrowding at the site.
+Home secretary Suella Braverman has arrived at the Manston immigration centre in a Chinook helicopter amid mounting pressure to get a grip on overcrowding at the site.

-A Chinook helicopter reportedly costs £3,500 per hour to fly, according to the UK Defence Journal, and has a top speed of 196 mph.
+A Chinook helicopter costs £3,500 per hour to fly, according to the UK Defence Journal, and has a top speed of 196 mph.
+Downing Street defended the use of the military helicopter, saying Ms Braverman had “travelled on a military aircraft to see the area of operations at sea”.

-The media has not been given access to the visit and Ms Braverman will not be taking questions from journalists.
+The media have not been given access to the visit, and Ms Braverman will not be taking questions from journalists.
 Instead, the Home Office is expected to issue a statement following the trip.

-The home secretary visited the Western Jet Foil site in Dover which was earlier hit by a firebomb attack, on Thursday morning, before visiting the town’s coastguard.
-She was pictured on board a UK border force boat before then making her way to the immigration processing facility in Manston by helicopter.
+The home secretary visited the Western Jet Foil site in Dover – which was hit by a firebomb attack last weekend – on Thursday morning, before visiting the town’s coastguard.
+She was pictured onboard a UK Border Force boat before making her way to the immigration processing facility in Manston by helicopter.

 It would have taken the home secretary around 40 minutes to travel from Dover to Manston by car.